Woodworking Joints & Techniques | Phoenix’s Premier Handyman

 If you’re looking for a joint that combines both strength and beauty, the dovetail joint is the way to go.
 This joint is renowned for its strength and resistance to pulling forces, making it ideal for applications that require a sturdy connection.
 The dovetail joint gets its name from the shape of the interlocking components, which resemble the tail of a dove.

 The dovetail joint is commonly used in furniture making, particularly for drawer construction.
 The interlocking components of the joint prevent the drawer from being pulled apart, even when loaded with heavy items.
-In addition to its strength, the dovetail joint also adds an elegant touch to any piece of furniture, making it a popular choice among woodworkers who value both functionality and aesthetics.
+In addition to its strength, the dovetail joint also adds an elegant touch to any piece of furniture.
+The only downside is that dovetail joint needs to be cut by hand tools to achieve the maximum strength and durability.

 Mortise and tenon joints: Sturdy and durable